KohkiMartinez/My-Portfolio/JavaScript/MyFavouritePokemonGenerator/README.md

 English Version: https://portfolio-myfavourite-pokemongenerator.pages.dev/
 Japanese Version : https://pkmnbox.pages.dev/main
+※ Please log in by typing 'kohki.martinez@gmail.com' into the input box and then pressing Enter. (https://pkmnbox.pages.dev/myPage)
-※ When download image from 'pokemon image generator' page, please use Safari not google chrome for any iOS devices.
-There are no issues with Android phones or PC.
+※ For downloading images from the 'Pokemon Image Generator' page, please use Safari instead of Google Chrome on iOS devices.
+There are no issues with Android phones or PCs.

 # About this project